Skip To Content

 Need more No Mercy / No Malice in your life?

 Every Monday, get our insights on Markets.
 On Wednesdays, we'll answer your questions in Office Hours.
-And Thursdays we'll share a Conversation - this week, Barry Ritholtz, the co-founder, chairman, and chief investment officer of Ritholtz Wealth Management and the host of the Masters in Business podcast, joins Scott to discuss his new book, How Not to Invest: The Ideas, Numbers, and Behaviors that Destroy Wealth and How to Avoid Them.
+And Thursdays we'll share a Conversation - this week, Timothy Snyder, a leading historian of authoritarianism, Ukraine, and Eastern Europe, joins Scott to discuss the threats to American democracy, echoes of 1930s fascism, and what still gives him hope.